Frequently Asked Questions:

 Where can I share pictures of my artwork on a Schooled by Paper bag with others?

 You can use the hashtag #schooledbypaper as well as #thedrawbag and #lunchkraft.
-You can also send me a message.
-I love to hear about how Schooled by Paper products are being used creatively by others around the world!
+You can also send us a message.
+Schooled by Paper’s founder John loves to hear about how our products are being used creatively by others around the world!

 What are the weird poems in your blog?

-Like many Americans of my generation, I grew up in the religious subculture of evangelical Christianity.
-In high school and college, I began studying philosophy, comparative religions, and spirituality in general, and found myself drawn to Taoism and Buddhism in their meditations on human suffering as well as the nature of self and consciousness.
-From this fertile soil came a mashup of artistic expression and writing over the years that also incorporated contemporary pop cultural references and humor in my writing and visual artwork.
+Like many Americans of his generation, Schooled by Paper’s founder John grew up in the religious subculture of evangelical Christianity.
+In high school and college, he began studying philosophy, comparative religions, and spirituality in general, and found himself drawn to Taoism and Buddhism in their meditations on human suffering as well as the nature of self and consciousness.
+From this fertile soil came a mashup of artistic expression and writing over the years that also incorporated contemporary pop cultural references and humor in his writing and visual artwork.

-The zen koan or haiku are forms I have often drawn inspiration from in such work, and some of my blog posts use variations on these to speak to an audience that grew up in similar circumstances as I did.
+The zen koan or haiku are forms John has often drawn inspiration from in such work, and some of his personal blog posts use variations on these to speak to an audience that grew up in similar circumstances as he did.
 These little word games, poetic morsels, and jokes seek to enlighten on potentially limiting thoughts and perspectives that lead to needless suffering.

 In psychoanalytic and philosophical terms, such limitations could be termed neuroses stemming from a culture of rational materialism in the absence of spirituality.